Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 • Look far ahead to spot oncoming traffic.

 • Ask your passenger to shout when they see oncoming vehicles.
-The more eyes the better.
+The more eyes, the better.

-• Take it slow, be cautious.
-There’s nothing wrong with that.
-But if a car behind wants to go faster then pull in when it’s safe to do so and let them overtake.
-You can use passing places for this exact purpose and it’s better for everyone’s stress levels!
+• But if a car behind you wants to go faster, pull in when it’s safe to do so and let them overtake.
+You can use passing places for this exact purpose, and it’s better for everyone’s stress levels!

 3. How to use passing places